openhab/openhab-addons/bundles/org.openhab.binding.tsmart/README.md

 The device allows monitoring and control over the temperature and heating of water in a water cylinder.

-The build is derived from the API docs shared here https://community.home-assistant.io/t/telsa-t-smart-immersion-heater/345853 and some inspiration from https://github.com/britkat1980/tsmart.

 ## Supported Things

 This supports a single thing type, the Tesla T-Smart Device.